westnordost/osm-legal-default-speeds/README.md

 This project generates a machine-readable JSON from the data on the [Default speed limits](https://wiki.openstreetmap.org/wiki/Default_speed_limits) page from the OpenStreetMap wiki.

-Are you looking for a library that interprets the data?
+Are you looking for a library that interprets this data?
 Check out https://github.com/westnordost/osm-legal-default-speeds

 ### Usage